learn-academy-2023-foxtrot/wildlife-tracker-SunkissedQueen/README.md

 - Create API endpoints
 ### Workflow
-- create branch for the endpoint
+- create branch for the index, show, create endpoint (stretch goals: update and delete).
+New and edit will require user interactions on the views.
+We don't views here.
 - create a controller method
 - Postman to make a request to the endpoint